lfit/itpol/trusted-team-communication.md

 information, confidential details that should not leak to the public, etc).
-Chances are, your recipient has only configured their mail client to read encrypted emails on their workstation and not on their mobile device, so adopting a policy of "always encrypt by default" may annoy your recipients, especially if the contents are not confidential or sensitive (patches, lunch invitations, bikeshedding discussions, etc).
+Chances are, your recipient has only configured their mail client to read encrypted emails on their workstation and not on their mobile device, so adopting a policy of "always encrypt by default" may annoy your recipients when they can't read your message from the comfort of their couch, especially if the contents are not confidential or sensitive (chitchat, lunch invitations, bikeshedding discussions, etc).

 **When encrypting, you should also sign the message** (unless you *do* need